nextflow-io/nextflow/docs/process.rst

 Simply replace in the above script ``dockerbox:tag`` with the name of the Docker image you want to use.

 .. tip::
-  This is a very useful way to execute your scripts in a reproducible self-contained environment or to run your pipeline in the cloud.
+  Containers are a very useful way to execute your scripts in a reproducible self-contained environment or to run your pipeline in the cloud.

 .. note::
   This directive is ignored for processes that are :ref:`executed natively <process-native>`.